telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/collapse-all-nodes-on-losing-focus.md

 ---
 title: Collapse All Nodes on Losing Focus
-page_title: Collapse All Nodes on Losing Focus | UI for ASP.NET AJAX Documentation
+page_title: Collapse All Nodes on Losing Focus | RadTreeView for ASP.NET AJAX Documentation
 description: Collapse All Nodes on Losing Focus
 slug: treeview/application-scenarios/client-side-programming/collapse-all-nodes-on-losing-focus
 tags: collapse,all,nodes,on,losing,focus